 Here are four factors to consider when deciding to invest in gold or silver:

 1. Silver May Be More Tied to the Global Economy

 Half of all silver is used in heavy industry and high technology, including smartphones, tablets, automobile electrical systems, solar-panel cells and many other products and applications, according to the World Silver Survey.
 As a result, silver is more sensitive to economic changes than gold, which has limited uses beyond jewelry and investment purposes.
 When economies take off, demand tends to grow for silver.

 The volatility in silver prices can be two to three times greater than that of gold on a given day.
 While traders may benefit, such volatility can be challenging when managing portfolio risk.
-“That volatility can translate to larger short-term gains, but it often carries the risk of greater downside,” says Nicholas Thompson, who manages Morgan Stanley’s physical precious metals offering for Wealth Management clients.

 Silver can be considered a good portfolio diversifier with moderately weak positive correlation to stocks, bonds and commodities.
 However, gold is considered a more powerful diversifier.
 It has been consistently uncorrelated to stocks and has had very low correlations with other major asset classes—and with good reason: Unlike silver and industrial base metals, gold is less affected by economic declines because its industrial uses are fairly limited.

 Per ounce, silver tends to be cheaper than gold, making it more accessible to small retail investors who wish to own the precious metals as physical assets.

 How You Can Invest in Gold and Silver